dwarvesf/brainery/memo/_index.md

 - [[memo/icy-in-2024.md|$icy in 2024]]: Quick recap about $icy progress and what's next in 2024.
 - [[memo/df-protocol-icy-dfg.md|💠 df protocol, $icy and $dfg]]: Here's our draft internal map/v0 for 🧊 $icy play, based on our current activities at this borderless software firm...
 - [[memo/labs/Reward Model & Nomination.md|Reward Model & Nomination]]: Our Tech Labs is a hub of continuous learning and application of advanced technologies.
 This program is designed to celebrate contributions at various levels, from enhancing knowledge to contributing to business growth.
-- [[memo/labs/Labs x Consulting Workflow.md|Labs x Consulting Workflow]]: This workflow consolidates how new tech is introduced through the Labs team and how it gets processed to Consulting team to apply for projects and bring awareness of our tech expertise.